Ballyhaise College is located 8km north of Cavan town. It is situated on an estate of 220 hectares of grass and woodlands.

-The main house is nearly 300 years old and retains many of its historical features.
+The house is c.300 years old and retains many of its historical features.
 At the rear of the house the buildings form a magnificently restored courtyard.

 A large sports hall is available for indoor soccer, basketball, volleyball and badminton.
-There is also a games room for pool, darts, table tennis, cards, TV and general socialising plus computer training labs 77 desktop PCs.
+There are also game rooms for pool, darts, table tennis, cards, TV and general socialising and three computer training rooms with Wi-Fi.

 There are 120 cows plus replacements on 50 hectares.
 The college herd, which is spring calving, is part of the Teagasc Moorepark Dairy Research programme.
 The main focus of this programme is to improve grass growth and utilisation on heavy soils.
 Facilities include a modern 12 unit herringbone milking parlour with automatic drafting, slatted houses, an outdoor pad and calving and isolation boxes.
 A computerised management programme is used to facilitate record keeping.